mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 This DSP code is injected into and runs in the Sema audio engine.

+## Console
+The *Console* shows javascript logging output from three seperate sources.

+- PROCESSOR: This is logging information from the maximillian processor.
+- LEARNER: shows logging information from the Javscript widget.
+- MAIN: shows logging information from the main javascript thread.

+You can fine tune the output of the console by filtering either by source or log type using the toggle buttons at the top of the widget.
+All are enabled by default.

 <!-- the Maximilian DSP -->

 <!-- ## Post-It Window -->